-- 108. This paragraph best supports the statement that - a. more people use the post office for urgent deliveries than any other delivery service. - b.
+- a. more people use the post office for urgent deliveries than any other delivery service. - b.
 Express Mail is a good way to send urgent mail. - c.
 Priority Mail usually takes two days or less. - d. mail service today is more effective and dependable. - e. mail was once delivered by horse and foot.